-After hearing stories, it’s likely you’ve considered purchasing one for yourself!
+Fitbit devices exist to help you live a healthier life by tracking your fitness goals.
+After hearing success stories, it’s likely you’ve considered purchasing one for yourself.
 Maybe you’re trying to lose weight, training for an event, or just want to make healthier choices every day.

-1. Are You Exercising Consistently?
+1. Do You Exercise Consistently?

 This is the first question to ask yourself because it’s a trap that many people fall into.
-Simply put, a Fitbit is not a magic bullet that will suddenly give you motivation to exercise.
+Simply put, a Fitbit is not a magic bullet that will suddenly give you the motivation to exercise.

 If you don’t have the motivation to consistently work towards your exercise goals without a Fitbit, buying one is not going to suddenly change your ways.
 A fitness tracker is meant to track your habits and give you actionable data.